 The beef rendang is soft and juicy, with a very generous amount of rendang available to savour together with the beef.
 The rendang is simply delicious, with the spices and coconut milk all working together to accentuate the beef cooked in it.
 Definitely a must-try!

 Mama San Fish Curry with Okra Tomato Tamarind with Homemade Spices

-The fish curry is also another marvelous dish.
-Cooked together with tomatoes, the fish curry is not spicy at all, suiting western palates who may fear the spiciness of a fish curry in a Southeast Asian city!
+The fish curry is also another marvellous dish.
+Cooked together with tomatoes, the fish curry is not spicy at all, suiting western palates who may fear the spiciness of fish curry in a Southeast Asian city!
 Instead, the tomatoes leave a hint of sweet and sour taste to the curry, complementing the curry and fish together.
-The portion is also quite huge, and works fine for it to be a sharing dish.
+The portion is also quite huge and works fine for it to be a sharing dish.